Stepping into the unknown can be hard, but it is possible. If you are struggling with stepping into the unknown, read on.

 But before I was ready to email my resignation, I had to do one last thing.
 I needed a quick pep talk, and I knew just the person to call: my dad.
 When he answered, tears rolled down my face and my voice began shaking.
 I told him that God told me to quit my full-time job.
 Without skipping a beat, my dad agreed.

-After the call, I submitted my letter of resignation, and I instantly felt an overwhelming sense of peace, like it was exactly what God wanted me to do.
+After the call, I submitted my letter of resignation.
+Once I submitted my resignation, I instantly felt an overwhelming sense of peace.
+I knew it was exactly what God wanted me to do.

 It’s been almost 2 years since I walked away from my then full-time job and took a sabbatical for six months (If you don’t know what a sabbatical is, I will fill you in: it’s a time to rest for individuals working in the ministry, meaning you don’t work).